-In our 2020 survey we found, for example, that the best paid developers work in the Insurance industry, closely followed by the Media and Healthcare industries.
+In our 2021 survey we found, for example, that the best-paid developers work in the “Security” industry, followed by “Technology”, “Insurance” and “Energy”.

 Does salary equal wealth?

-According to our CodinGame ranking, The United States, Germany, the United Kingdom and Canada all offer average software engineer salaries of over $55,000 per year.
+According to our CodinGame ranking, The United States, Canada, the United Kingdom and The Netherlands all offer average software engineer salaries of over $60,000 per year.
 Pretty good going!

 However, quality of life isn’t directly linked to money in the bank and, depending on where you live, your buying power isn’t necessarily connected to your bank balance either.